APNewsBreak: 'Hunger Games' prequel novel coming in 2020

 "Suzanne Collins is a master at combining brilliant storytelling, superb world building, breathtaking suspense, and social commentary," Scholastic Trade Publishing President Ellie Berger said in a statement.
 "We are absolutely thrilled — as both readers and publishers — to introduce the devoted fans of the series and a new audience to an entirely new perspective on this modern classic."

 Lionsgate released the four "Hunger Games" movies, and the studio's vice chairman, Michael Burns, has suggested a prequel.
-In a recent statement to The Associated Press, Lionsgate chairman Joe Drake said, "As the proud home of the 'Hunger Games' movies, we can hardly wait for Suzanne's next book to be published.
+In a recent statement to The Associated Press, the chairman of the Lionsgate Motion Picture Group, Joe Drake, said, "As the proud home of the 'Hunger Games' movies, we can hardly wait for Suzanne's next book to be published.
 We've been communicating with her during the writing process and we look forward to continuing to work closely with her on the movie."
 The studio did not immediately respond when asked if an agreement for film rights had already been reached.

 The first three "Hunger Games" books — "The Hunger Games," ''Catching Fire" and "Mockingjay" — have sold more than 100 million copies and have been translated into more than 50 languages.
 The very title "The Hunger Games" has become a catchphrase for suffering and deadly competition, inspiring such headlines as "Trump's $1 trillion (infrastructure) plan inspires 'Hunger Games' angst."